 Our CPM guide includes everything you need to get started in the Critical Path Method - with step-by-step examples, solutions, as well as schedules to help get your next project done faster and easier.

 The Critical Path Method (CPM) is a simple but powerful technique for analyzing, planning, and scheduling large, complex projects.
 It is used to determine a project’s critical path—the longest sequence of tasks that must be finished for the entire project to be complete.

 CPM, also known as Critical Path Analysis (CPA), identifies dependencies between tasks, and shows which tasks are critical to a project.

 The Critical Path Method (CPM) is one of the most important concepts in project management, and certainly among the most enduring.
+But what is the Critical Path Method, exactly?
 This beginner-friendly guide will help you understand the Critical Path Method and apply it in your projects.